 Reverse Triangle Inequality

 You can do it!
 The main use of the reverse triangle inequality is to provide a challenging exercise to students.
-The argument is very short and simple but you have to think of it.
-I once had a graduate student who said he spent a total of 20 hours finding a four line proof, but, he said, "it made me feel really good!".
+The argument is very short and simple, but you have to think of it.
+I once had a graduate student who said he spent a total of 20 hours finding a four-line proof, but, he said, "it made me feel really good!".
 Mail me your proof if you like.
 It may spoil your fun, but if you can't resist the temptation a proof is just a click away.

 x-y≥x-y